Laws, Rules, & Guidance

 Occasionally, a specific process must be defined.
 When this process is not part of a law, it is called Guidance.
 Guidance has been developed over an extended time and is constantly changing to keep pace with the current technology and other developments.

 Several laws, rules, and guidance are applicable to different areas of environmental interest.
 The easiest way to find a specific law is to go to LexisNexis.
 In the search box, enter the code of the law (example 68-212-224).
 Hit “enter” to search the database.
 The Division of Remediation's effective rules are also available on the Tennessee Secretary of State website.
-Rules and guidance documents are linked below:
+Rules and guidance documents are also linked below:

 - Law TCA 68-212 Part 5 — Property where Methamphetamine Manufactured